MicroEJ/docs/KernelDeveloperGuide/overview.rst

 -  The applications management infrastructure: how application code is stored in memory and how the lifecycle of the code is implemented.
-   Again, this has multiple alternative implementations, and the right artifact must be selected at build time to cover the specific firmware needs.
+   Again, this has multiple alternative implementations, and the right module must be selected at build time to cover the specific firmware needs.

 -  The simulation support: how the Virtual Device implementation